Anytime Safe PAC Efficient Reasoning: Experiments

 \subsection{Experimental Setup}

-We introduce the main information about the experiments; detailed settings and additional results such as ablation studies on the proposed strategies of $\lambda_t$ and $\rho_t$, are presented at Appendix \ref{exp:details} and \ref{additional_results}, respectively. \paragraph{Datasets.} We evaluate B-PAC reasoning across a diverse suite of benchmarks that encompass mathematical problem-solving, multi-task knowledge, symbolic reasoning, and open-ended instruction following.
+We introduce the main information about the experiments; detailed settings and additional results such as results on other uncertainty scores and ablation studies on the proposed strategies of $\lambda_t$ and $\rho_t$ are presented at Appendix \ref{exp:details} and \ref{additional_results}. \paragraph{Datasets.} We evaluate B-PAC reasoning across a diverse suite of benchmarks that encompass mathematical problem-solving, multi-task knowledge, symbolic reasoning, and open-ended instruction following.
 Specifically, we leverage four challenging datasets: MATH~\cite{hendrycks2021measuringmathematicalproblemsolving}, MMLU-Pro~\cite{wang2024mmluprorobustchallengingmultitask}, BIG-Bench Hard (BBH)~\cite{srivastava2023imitationgamequantifyingextrapolating}, and Magpie~\cite{xu2024magpiealignmentdatasynthesis}.
 To ensure computational feasibility given the scale of our evaluation, we use randomly sampled subsets of MMLU-Pro and Magpie in our experiments.

-\paragraph{Large languages models.} We utilize the Qwen3 model family~\cite{yang2025qwen3}.
+\paragraph{Large language models.} We utilize the Qwen3 model family~\cite{yang2025qwen3}.
 Specifically, we employ \texttt{Qwen3-4B-Thinking-2507} as the \textit{thinking model} and \texttt{Qwen3-4B-Instruct-2507} as the \textit{non-thinking model}.
 We configure the sampling temperature and other hyperparameters as the settings in the original technical report.